 During the American Civil War, J.W.
 King cased bullets and cannonballs for the Union Army.
 5 Using knowledge gained during the war, King and his nephew, Ahimaaz King, formed the Great Western Powder Company on the site of an old grist mill along the Little Miami River 4a in 1877.
-1 2 King purchased 832,000 pounds of surplus mortar powder left over from the Civil War from at a steep discount from the government and added saltpeter to the mix and marketed the gunpowder for rifles.
+1 2 King purchased 832,000 pounds of surplus mortar powder left over from the Civil War at a steep discount from the government and added saltpeter to the mix and marketed the gunpowder for rifles.
 4a

 A train car collided with two cars that were packed with 800 kegs of gunpowder along the Little Miami Railroad on July 15, 1890, 2 4a 5 and the ensuing explosion could be heard six miles away.
 An additional 800 barrels of powder exploded in a chain reaction.
 Eleven employees were killed instantly, while others died later at a hospital.
 Many of the buildings on the site were destroyed.

 Then-named Peter’s Cartridge expanded north across Grandin Road during World War I with temporary wood-framed structures because of increased demand for ammunition.
 2 In 1916, much of the facility was rebuilt with reinforced concrete, which included the construction of a giant smokestack and shot tower, where free-falling molten lead formed shot balls into cold water.
 5 Any remaining wood-framed buildings were torn down.